 We support ROS 2 Beta 1 on three platforms: Ubuntu 16.04 (Xenial), Mac OS X 10.11 (El Capitan), and Windows 8.1 and 10.
 We provide both binary packages and instructions for how to compile from source for all 3 platforms.

-Selected features from previous Alpha releases (for the complete list, see the earlier release notes):
+For the complete list, see earlier release notes.

 - C++ and Python implementations of ROS 2 client libraries including APIs for:

 - Requesting and replying ROS services (synchronous (C++ only) and asynchronous)

 - Getting and setting ROS parameters (C++ only, synchronous and asynchronous)